MSA Sordin Supreme Pro X vs Peltor Comtac III – Earmuffs Compared 2023

 Doctear's Choice

-Read our Peltor COMTAC III Review here.
+Read our Peltor SportTac 500 here.

-When choosing between the MSA Sordin vs Peltor, users will want to consider several factors.
-These features include hearing protection (noise reduction rating), amplification of soft sounds, ease of use, comfort and other features.
-These muffs fall under electronic hearing protection with noise-reducing mics and communication capabilities.
+When choosing between the Sordin vs Peltor, users will want to consider several factors.
+These features include hearing protection (noise reduction rating), amplification of soft sounds, ease of use, battery life, comfort and other features.

 Another notable comparison is the Howard Leight Impact Sport vs Peltor Tactical 6S.